Imogen Binnie: Nevada

+Short stories

 Binnie has published several short stories, including "Gamers", in Meanwhile, Elsewhere (Topside Press, 2017), “If You Leave” in Videogames for Humans (Instar, 2017), and "I Met a Girl Named Bat Who Met Jeffrey Palmer" published in the Lambda Award winning collection, The Collection: Short Fiction from the Transgender Vanguard (Topside Press, 2012).

+In much of Binnie's writing, her characters are not explicitly labeled as trans at the beginning of the story, which lets her explore how readers of art forms interpret stories through their own experiences.
+"If you Leave" is a retelling of Andie Walsh's story from the film Pretty in Pink, casting Walsh as a punk rock trans girl who overcomes class and gender prejudices to find love.
+Andrew J. Young cites this short story as an example of a technique that trans and queer people use to read mainstream works through a queer lens.
+The technique has a long tradition because mainstream works frequently have not depicted or prioritized a queer audience.

+TV writing

 Binnie was a script writer for Doubt, a short-lived American TV drama which premiered on CBS in 2017.
-She wrote the Aug.
-5, 2017, episode "I'm In If You Are."
+She wrote the August 5, 2017, episode "I'm In If You Are."

 In 2020, she was a script writer for Council of Dads, an American TV drama which premiered on NBC.
 She wrote the May 28, 2020, fifth episode "Tradition!"

-Most recently, Binnie co-wrote and was the executive story editor for teen drama Cruel Summer.
-Binnie was a columnist at Maximum Rocknroll magazine for 9 years.
-Her early writing appeared in two zines she self-published, The Fact That It's Funny Doesn't Make It A Joke and Stereotype Threat.